 There are huge opportunities open to us.
 To find out how you can combine your energy with ours for meaningful change, please contact us today.

-The UBC Forestry Class of 1985 Reunion Committee invites you and your spouse/partner to join us in celebrating our 30th year reunion on Friday, May 29th and Saturday, May 30th, 2015.
+Registration is now closed for the UBC Forestry Class of 1985 Reunion events on May 29th and May 30th.
+For more information please contact Janna Kellett, Alumni Officer, Faculty of Forestry at 604.827.3082 or firstname.lastname@example.org.
 The reunion celebrations will begin with Class of 1985 Social at the Forest Sciences Building on Friday at 6:00pm.
-On Saturday evening there will […]
+On Saturday evening […]

 From promoting recovery in hospitals to reducing stress, there is growing evidence that nature plays an important role in our wellbeing.
 But according to Sara Barron, suburban communities are going to need more than a few tree-lined streets to be effective.